IU (entertainer): 2017–2018: Palette, A Flower Bookmark 2 and My Mister

 In March 2018, IU starred in tvN's My Mister, playing the character Lee Ji-an.
 The series was commercially and critically successful with peak audience ratings of 7.3% making it one of the highest rated Korean dramas in cable television history, and positive reviews for IU's performance.
 IU then contributed her vocals to Zico's "Soulmate", which was released on July 23, 2018.
 Upon release, the single topped the daily and real time charts of all 6 major Korean music sites and claimed the number-one position on the Gaon Digital Chart.

-To commemorate her tenth debut anniversary, IU released a single titled "Bbibbi" in October 2018.
-The music video was released alongside the single on October 10, 2018.
-The following day, Kakao M confirmed that "Bbibbi" had surpassed one million unique listeners on Korea's largest music site, Melon, only 16 hours after its release.
-They stated that by 23 hours in, it had already broken the previous 24-hour unique listener record set by her duet "Leon" with Park Myung-su in 2015.
+To commemorate her tenth debut anniversary, IU released a single titled "Bbibbi" on October 10, 2018.
+The song surpassed one million unique listeners on Korea's largest music site, Melon, only 16 hours after its release, and by 23 hours in, it broke the previous 24-hour unique listener record set by her duet "Leon" with Park Myung-su in 2015.
 "Bbibbi" went on to record a total of 1,462,625 unique listeners in the first 24 hours of its release.
 The single peaked at number one on the Gaon Digital Chart, and at number five on the Billboard's World Digital Songs Chart.
 Billboard magazine listed "Bbibbi" at number 87 on its list of "Best Songs of 2018", explaining "The single not only comments on IU's experiences in the public life, but it doubles as a universal empowerment anthem, knowing and acknowledging one's worth and personal rights."
 The single was also listed at number 4 on Billboard's list of "The 20 Best K-pop Songs of 2018".
 IU began her first Asian tour, titled IU 10th Anniversary Tour Concert, on October 28, 2018.
 Two months later, IU featured on Kim Dong-ryul's "Fairytale", which peaked at number four on the Gaon Digital Chart.